theblackmace/password-generator/README.md

 # password-generator
- Genrate scure 15 character passwords with the click of a button`
+ Genrate secure 15 character passwords with the click of a button